Alexandria City High School: Demographics

 As of November 2017, Alexandria City High School's student body is 42.3% Hispanic, 28.8% African American, 22.0% White, 4.6% Asian, 0.2% Native Hawaiian/Pacific Islander and 2.1% Multi-racial.

-Alexandria City High also has a thriving International Academy program, part of the wider International Academy Network, which serves to accommodate the large surge of immigrants to the Washington, D.C., area by teaching English to non-native speakers alongside a rigorous, credit-earning high school curriculum.
+Alexandria City High also has a thriving International Academy program, part of the wider International Academy Network, which serves to accommodate the large surge of immigrants to the Washington, DC, area by teaching English to non-native speakers alongside a rigorous, credit-earning high school curriculum.
 The International Academy currently has an enrollment of around 600 students, and contains speakers of over 60 languages.

 Minnie Howard Campus

-The Minnie Howard Campus, which currently serves as the ninth grade campus of Alexandria City, was built in 1954 as a 1st–7th grade elementary school.
+The Minnie Howard Campus, which currently serves as one of the two high school campuses for students, was built in 1954 as a 1st–7th grade elementary school.
 The transition to a 9th grade campus was made in 1969 due to a large and fast growth of the elementary age population in the area.
-The school is a single building with a field for lacrosse, soccer, and various other sports.
+The school was a single building with a field for lacrosse, soccer, and various other sports.

 In 2019, because of capacity issues at both Minnie Howard and the main campus, the city approved on a plan to build a new, larger building on the Minnie Howard Campus with space for 1,600 students.
-Once completed, instead of 9th grade at Minnie Howard and 10th through 12th at the main campus, the school will be a "connected high school network", with both campuses serving grades 9 through 12 and programs spread between the two locations.
-After the new building is built on some existing multi-purpose fields, the old Minnie Howard building will be razed and replaced with a new field, bus loop, and parking.
+It is now a "connected high school network", with both campuses serving grades 9 through 12 and programs spread between the two locations.

-In March 2022, construction began on the new building and is scheduled to open for the 2024–2025 school year and the new multi-purpose field open in scheduled for 2025.
+In March 2022, construction began on the new building, which opened for the 2024–2025 school year.
+Its new multi-purpose field opened in 2025.

 Academics

-Alexandria City offers more than a dozen different AP courses.
+Alexandria City offers more than a dozen AP courses.
 It has been ranked by the 2016 Washington Post "Challenge Index" with an index of 2.836.
 Under the leadership of Dr. Manu Patel, T. C. was the first Virginia high school to defeat Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia, at the Science Bowl.
 The school also offers five foreign languages to students: Spanish, German, French, Latin, and Chinese.

 Alexandria City allows students to apply into specialized academies within the school.
 These include the STEM academy and Governor's Health Sciences Academy, a collaborative effort with George Washington University that when successfully completed provides students with guaranteed admissions into the George Washington University School of Medicine & Health Sciences.

 In March 2010, Alexandria City school was a persistently low achieving school based on its average standardized test scores.